SabaAhmad404/hello/README.md

-# Project Name
-Hello-Microverse
+# Hello-Microverse
+In this project I set up the linters and add a html and css file also .gitignore file.The main purpose of this project is to setting up the linters.

 ## Built With

-- Major languages
+- Major languages used html and css
-- Frameworks
+- Frameworks used visual studio code
-- Technologies used
+- Technologies used Laptop

+# Live Demo (Not available)

 ## Getting Started

-**This is an example of how you may give instructions on setting up your project locally.**
-**Modify this file to match your project, remove sections that don't apply.
-For example: delete the testing section if the currect project doesn't require testing.**

-To get a local copy up and running follow these simple example steps.
+To get a local copy up and run git clone git clone git@github.com:SabaAhmad786/hello.git and follow these simple steps.

-### Prerequisites

-### Setup

-### Install

-### Usage

-### Run tests

-### Deployment
+### open files in visual studio code

+### run the index.html file on any browser